material-motion/material-motion/specifications/runtime/performer.md

       func set(transactionEmitter: TransactionEmitter)
     }

-Consider the following pseudo-code of a performer emitting new plans:
+Pseudo-code of a performer emitting new plans:

     function onGesture(gesture) {
       if gesture.state == Ended {